Updated on Tuesday, 26th November 2024

-On February 25th 2021, Unilever Food Solutions hosted an online panel discussion to identify the key challenges Aged Care Chefs are facing with texture modified food, and brainstorm possible practical solutions that can be developed by the industry to help Chefs overcome those.
+We hosted an online panel discussion to identify the key issues with texture modification in aged care and brainstorm potential practical solutions that can be developed to help chefs overcome them.

-The discussion highlighted the difficulty Aged Care kitchens have in accessing relevant information and the need for training in order to master the complexity of preparing and serving great quality texture modified food.
+The discussion highlighted the difficulty aged care kitchens have in accessing relevant information and the need for training to master the complexity of preparing and serving great quality texture-modified food.

 There is a strong desire to offer consistent meal quality to all residents regardless of texture modification requirements.
 The panel expressed the need to ensure all residents felt part of the meal time experience and weren’t disadvantaged by their specific needs.